NC Medicine

 The Abitur quota

 In order to allocate study places fairly, it is taken into account that the Abitur has different requirements in each federal state.
-To ensure fairness, your Abitur result is compared with that of other applicants from your federal state.
+For the High school graduation quota your Abitur result is therefore compared with that of other applicants from your federal state in order to guarantee fairness.
 These regional rankings are included in a list for the whole of Germany.
 In this way, 30 % of the study places are allocated directly to the candidates with the best Abitur.

 The additional suitability quota